samee147/SmartCitySurveillance/README.md

 ### Demo Preview
 ![Demo Preview](assets/demo.gif)
-*Above: The web interface analyzing a street video.(takes about 2 min 30 sec to analyze the video)*
+*Above: The web interface analyzing a street video.(takes about 2 min 30 sec to analyze the video) if video not loaded, please see it in assets folder*

 ---